MomX/MomX/README.md

 * Compartiment key processes into well-defined, interoperable packages that go together well.
 * Each package should solve a single task, and do it well.
 Make it work, document, release, improve, repeat.

 MomX embraces and owns much to the [tidy manifesto](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html).
-Kind of theorise the programming side of morphometrics, or at least itself (yes, infinite loop).
+MomX kind of theorise the programming side of morphometrics, or at least itself (yes, infinite loop).
 Tibbles are the answer.

 MomX packages share :
 * Companion website built by [pkg::pkgdown]
 * Continous integration with [Travis](travis-ci.org/)
 * Continuous testing with [pkg::testthat] and [codecov](https://codecov.io)

+###

 ### How to help